 Education is regarded as a vital factor in the conduct of the business and there is an extension division of Rutgers University in the store, through which courses in many subjects are given for the benefit of employees.
 Other features for their benefit include a library, a fully equipped health department, a social service department, rest rooms and cafeteria.

-The Co-workers Association, to which the co-workers pay four % of one week's salary once a month, provides two-thirds salary to any co-0worker while absent because of illness.
+The Co-workers Association, to which the co-workers pay 4% of one week's salary once a month, provides two-thirds salary to any co-worker while absent because of illness.
 A house magazine, "Counter Currents," devoted exclusively to co-workers' interests, is printed and sold to co-workers at two cents a copy.
 Season tickets for symphony concerts are distributed free to the Bamberger Music Club, composed of co-workers.